rohanrkamath/gisual-assessment/README.md

 # Gisual Coding Challenge

 First of all, thank you for this opportunity.
-This challege was a great learning experience for me, and possibly one of the more interesting ones I have involved myself with recently.
+This challenge was a great learning experience for me, and possibly one of the more interesting ones I have involved myself with recently.

 ## To Note -
 1. Although I have written the dockerfile and k8 config files, I was not able to get it working, as I was having issues with the installation of GDAL package on the docker image.
 This is what I was trying to get working for about a day.